 - The Levy Partnership working alongside Joint Ownership Entity

 - SWBR Architects working with Conifer Real Estate

 Each team will have to incorporate high standards and cost effectiveness into their ideas.
 They will need to provide advancements as well as alternative ideas to current building specifications.
-Some ideas discussed to improve energy usage are more insulation to include the outer walls of the dwellings and improvements in the amount of energy used in air conditioning.
+Some ideas discussed to improve energy usage are more insulation to include the outer walls of the dwellings and improvements in the amount of energy used in AC.
 Solar panels, having developed in bounds themselves, will also be employed.

 With the growth programs like these will offer, all areas of building development and maintenance have an opportunity to expand and progress.
-The building materials, electrical options, utilities, appliances, windows, rooves, heating and air conditioning and architectural design are just a tip of the iceberg in line for changes.
+The building materials, electrical options, utilities, appliances, windows, roofs, heating and air conditioning and architectural design are just a tip of the iceberg in line for changes.